 The “6 C’s of compassionate care” constitute a set of values designed to underpin the quality of healthcare that all professionals in health services should provide to their patients.

-In what follows, we’ll explore each of the “C’s” in the framework and show why they’re so important.
+In what follows, we’ll explore the “C’s” in the framework and show why they’re so important.

 The 6Cs refer to Care, Compassion, Courage, Communication, Commitment, and Competence.
 Let’s elaborate on each to discern what they mean in practice.